marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* FEATURE: Possibility to duplicate layers and content
 * FEATURE: Possibility to make a layer selection mendatory
 * TWEAK: Show configuration image in order email and admin